PXshadow/openLR/readme.md

 Run the command:

 	openfl build cpp

+Alternative targets include `openfl build html5`, and `openfl build flash`.
+More will be added as development progresses.

 Project will be compiled into bin folder.
 Be aware that you can compile to other platforms regardless of the platform you are on, however, compiling to a non-native platform will not produce a native C++ build, and will most likely suffer from performance hits.